machineghost/workday-time-entry-bookmarklet/README.md

 ## workday-time-entry-bookmarklet
 Javascript code for a "bookmarklet" that facilitates easier entry into the Workday time management system.

-## What is a Bookmarklet?
+## What's a Bookmarklet?

-A bookmarklet is a short piece of Javascript code that replaces the URL of an ordinary bookmark.
-After that, whenever the user clicks that bookmark the code is run.
+A bookmarklet is a short piece of Javascript code that replaces the URL field of an ordinary browser bookmark.
+Whenever the user clicks that bookmark,  its code is run.

 ## What Does This Bookmarklet Do?